wigging/numerix/Sources/Numerix/Numerix.docc/Trigonometry.md

 # Trigonometry

-Trigonometric functions for Vector and Matrix structures.
+Trigonometric functions for Vector, Matrix, and ShapedArray structures.

 ## Overview

-Basic trigonometric functions such as `sin`, `cos`, and `tan` for Vector and Matrix structures.
+Basic trigonometric functions such as `sin`, `cos`, and `tan` for Vector, Matrix, and ShapedArray structures.

 ## Topics